Category theory for genetics II: genotype, phenotype and haplotype: Introduction

-Since the present work builds on previous work (see \cite{Seqali}), we start by recalling the basic definitions of our formalism in section \ref{sec:Chromologies_and_Pedigrads} -- the main notions being that of pedigrad and that of chromology.
-As was the case in \cite{Seqali}, section \ref{sec:Chromologies_and_Pedigrads} includes the presentation of a problem that is used throughout the paper to illustrate the various definitions introduced herein (see section \ref{ssec:Main_example}).
+Since the present work builds on previous work (see \cite{Seqali}), we start by recalling the basic definitions of our formalism in section \ref{sec:Chromologies_and_Pedigrads} -- the main concepts being those of a pedigrad and a chromology.
+As was the case in \cite{Seqali}, section \ref{sec:Chromologies_and_Pedigrads} includes the presentation of a general example that is used throughout the paper to illustrate the various definitions introduced herein (see section \ref{ssec:Main_example}).
 In section \ref{ssec:truncation_functor}, we recall some of the main constructions of \cite{Seqali}, which were originally introduced to study sequence alignments.
-In our case, we will use these structures to model the chromosomal structure of the genome, which involves the consideration of pairs of alleles for each gene.
+In this paper, we will use these structures to model the diploid structure of the genome, which involves the consideration of pairs of alleles for each genetic location.